Start planning your trip

 Starbucks Coffee Kyoto Ninenzaka Yasaka Chaya is extremely popular and bustling with customers.
 With the high demand for coffee in a scenic location, the wait time may be longer than the average Starbucks Coffee store.

-According to recent Google Maps reviews from March 2023, seats can be easily secured without crowds by visiting the cafe at 8:00—right after opening time.
+According to recent Google Maps reviews, seats can be easily secured without crowds by visiting the cafe at 8:00—right after opening time.
 Why not visit early and enjoy a soothing cup of coffee at this gorgeous Starbucks?

 Otherwise, come prepared to wait until your coffee is ready and appreciate the store's atmosphere while inside.